 Missouri — Unfortunately, Missourians for a New Approach, a campaign that began building support for an adult-use legalization voter initiative in early 2020, was forced to cease signature gathering efforts due to the COVID-19 pandemic and public health directives against social interaction.

 Montana — In January, the newly formed New Approach Montana campaign filed two ballot initiatives for state review.
 One, a constitutional amendment requiring roughly 50,000 signatures to qualify, would allow lawmakers to establish a legal age for marijuana consumption.
 The other, a statutory measure that requires about half as many signatures, would establish a system to regulate and tax marijuana for adults’ use.
-Due to signature gathering challenges caused by COVID-19, the group submitted a lawsuit against the state requesting that electronic signatures be permitted for the ballot qualification process.
-A Missoula District Court judge denied that request, and on May 7, the campaign announced it would launch its signature drive on May 9 instituting a set of public health protocols to limit contact between circulators and petition signers.
+Despite signature gathering challenges caused by COVID-19, the group submitted more than 130,000 signatures on June 19 to qualify the pair of legalization initiatives for the November ballot.

 New Jersey — Unlike most other marijuana policy ballot initiatives, which qualify through signature drives, New Jersey will vote on legalization later this year thanks to a legislative referral.
 After failing to find enough common ground to pass a bill in 2019, lawmakers opted to put a proposal before the voters.